dustinpfister/blog_posts/_posts/threejs-mesh.md

 ## Threejs Mesh objects and what to know before continuing

-This is a post on making and working with a Mesh in the javaScript library called three.js.
-It is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), let alone javaScipt in general.
-So I assume that you have at least some background with client side javaScript, and know how to set up a basic threejs project.
-There are some additional things that a devoper should be aware of when it comes to working with a mesh object, I will not be getting into all of it in this post of course, however in this section I think I will at least touch base on a few things.
+This is a post on making and working with a Mesh object in the javaScript library called three.js.
+It is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), let alone with javaScipt in general, and any additional skills that are needed before hand.

+I then assume that you have at least some background with client side javaScript, and know how to set up a basic threejs project.
+There are some additional things that a developer should be aware of when it comes to working with a mesh object though that I think that I should at least briefly mention before getting to the full soure code examples in this post.

 ### Version Numbers matter with three.js